API Reference

 payload = {"spec": spec_text}

-validated = await client.agent.specs.validate(payload)
+result = await client.agent.specs.validate_then_compile(payload)

-if not validated.valid:
+if not result.ok:

-for d in validated.diagnostics or []:
+for d in (result.validate.diagnostics or []):

 return